 by Fr.
 Tommy Lane

 Recently I watched a video entitled Reconciliation: A Sacrament of Healing which is an interview with Sister Briege McKenna.
-During the interview she tells of an encounter she had with a young catholic woman at an airport.
+During the interview, she relates an encounter she had with a young catholic woman at an airport.
 The woman was six months pregnant and going to have an abortion the next morning at 9:00am.
 The woman said, “God is a God of love.
 He understands.
 We can’t afford a mentally handicapped child.”
 All her young catholic friends were in agreement with her.
 Sr. Briege told her the truth: “This is a sin.
 Sin destroys and distorts.
 This is murder.”
 The woman complained to Sr. Briege and said she was harsh.
 At this stage in the interview, Sr. Briege paused and reflected: people say you shouldn’t make people feel sad but sometimes it takes hurt to heal.
 The woman had convinced herself that abortion is the only way and that only the Church talks against it.
 Sr. Briege said to her, “Don’t say tomorrow morning when you walk into the abortion clinic that you didn’t know it’s murder because it’s ignorance if you didn’t know, but you know now so you have to make a decision between evil and right.”
 The following morning when the woman went into the clinic, she heard Sr. Briege’s voice from the previous day and got afraid and walked out.
-Two months later she gave birth to a perfectly healthy baby boy.
+Two months later, she gave birth to a perfectly healthy baby boy.
 The doctor shrugged his shoulders and said, “We can all make mistakes.”
 The woman went to Sr. Briege and said she had rationalized away the terrible evil not only in abortion but also in many ways.
 She and her husband’s eyes were opened.
 They had been going to Mass but until then Mass didn’t interfere in their private lives.
 She thanked Sr. Briege and said, “Look at my beautiful baby.
 Had you not confronted me with the evil, sin, and horror of abortion, I would have murdered this child.”

 That incident reminds me of today’s Gospel (Mark 8:27-35):

-• The disciples had been with Jesus for a long time now, but they still did not really know him.
+The disciples had been with Jesus for a long time now, but they still did not really know him.
 The woman and her husband had been going to Mass but admitted it did not interfere in their lives.

-• When Jesus told the disciples he would have to suffer and die, Peter objected (Mark 8:32).
+When Jesus told the disciples he would have to suffer and die, Peter objected (Mark 8:32).
 When Sr. Briege told the woman abortion is a sin and is murder, the woman said she was harsh.

-• The disciples had a false understanding of Jesus so he corrected their false understanding by giving them sound teaching, telling them that anyone who wants to be a follower of his must renounce himself and take up his cross and follow him (Mark 8:34).
-The woman had a false understanding of sin and the Church’s teaching and Sr. Briege corrected her false understanding.
+The disciples had a false understanding of Jesus so he corrected their false understanding by giving them sound teaching, telling them that anyone who wants to be a follower of his must renounce himself and take up his cross and follow him (Mark 8:34).
+The woman had a false understanding of sin and the Church’s teaching, and Sr. Briege corrected her false understanding.

 We have to admire the strength and courage of the woman to change her mind once the truth was pointed out to her.
 She had a decision to make, and she acted as a follower of Jesus.
 We also have many decisions to make.
 They are not large moral dilemmas like this woman faced but nevertheless we have decisions to make.
 We have to choose a right way or a wrong way, the easy way or the difficult way.
 The easy way is often the wrong way as it was for the woman and the right way is often the difficult path to follow.
 We pray that we will always choose the right way in whatever decision we have to make.
-We pray that when necessary we will be able to renounce ourselves, take up our cross and follow Jesus.
+We pray that, when necessary, we will be able to renounce ourselves, take up our cross, and follow Jesus.
 May we never be afraid to lose our life for the sake of Jesus and the Gospel.
 When we do, we save our life.
-In our second reading today, James said that if good works do not go with our faith it is dead (James 2:17).
+In our second reading today, James said that if good works do not go with our faith, our faith is dead (James 2:17).
 May we always put good works with our faith so that our faith will not be dead.

 The disciples did not really know Jesus even though they had been his followers now for a long time.
 They did not understand that Jesus would have to suffer and die to save us.
 The woman and her husband had been going to Mass, but it did not interfere in their lives.
 What about Jesus and you?
 Do you take Jesus with you from here into the rest of the week?
 When you allow Jesus into all your life and all your week, you will see the value in renouncing yourself, taking up your cross and following him.
 You will understand why anyone who loses his life for the sake of Jesus and the Gospel will save it.
 It still may not be easy, but you will see the difference between evil and good, between right and wrong, between saying, “God understands” and what is in fact sinful.